In this blog post, I review my decision to buy Rio Tinto shares in 2012, and my decision to sell them last week.

 Despite this rapid growth, the company’s valuation ratios were relatively low, partly because investors were worried about a slowdown in China and its impact on commodity prices.

-As you can see from the table below, in 2012 Rio Tinto’s combination of growth and value metrics were, for the most part, much more attractive than the market index.
+As you can see from the table below, in 2012 Rio Tinto’s combination of growth and value metrics was, for the most part, much more attractive than the market index.

 From a purely quantitative point of view, the numbers stacked up.
 But as I’ve already mentioned, there were some problems.